 If you don’t have good data on your fleet, see Managing mileage which explains how to record this.

 Most battery electric vehicles currently have driving ranges between 100 and 300 miles and so can easily manage local journeys and delivery and service routes, which account for the majority of journeys.
 In order for fuel savings to offset their higher purchase costs, battery EVs are best suited to vehicles covering more than 30 miles a day, depending on the real world driving range of the vehicle.
 The higher the daily mileage, the greater the savings achieved.

 It’s worth noting that electric vehicles with heavy payloads, or being driven at speed on motorways, will have a significantly shorter driving range than those lightly laden or driven at lower speeds.

 For drivers regularly undertaking longer journeys, a plug-in hybrid or extended-range electric vehicle will be more suitable.
 However, plug-in hybrid vehicles are only efficient if they are regularly charged, otherwise they can be more expensive to run than a conventional petrol or diesel vehicle.

-Also see the Energy Saving Trust guide on Reducing van emissions and costs.
+Also see our guide on Reducing van emissions and costs.

-Energy Saving Trust offers fully-funded Fleet Reviews for businesses, public sector and non-profit organisations, funded by the Department for Transport.
-A Fleet Review will analyse your fleet, identify which vehicles could be switched to ultra low emission vehicles and offer whole-life cost analysis on suitable ULEV models.
+We offer fully-funded fleet reviews for businesses, public sector and non-profit organisations, funded by the Department for Transport.
+A fleet review will analyse your fleet, identify which vehicles could be switched to ultra low emission vehicles and offer whole-life cost analysis on suitable ULEV models.